 Hug a friend

 There's probably a good chance that you'll use some form of social media throughout the day on October 5.
-Why not make it a point to give National Be Nice Day a shoutout?
-Bringing awareness to this special day will help spread the word and increase the amount of niceness that is flowing everywhere.
+Why not give National Be Nice Day a shoutout?
+Bringing awareness to this special day will help raise consciousness about staying positive and the day opens up the "kindness taps" so that good feeling flows out into the world.

 Invite friends over for a dinner party

 If you're looking for a way to be nice to your friends, offer to make them a meal.
-It's great to get together with close friends, and they are sure to think that the time and effort you took to prepare a dinner party is a nice gesture.
+It's great to get together with close friends, and they will certainly appreciate your time and effort just to make them happy!

 Top 5 Reasons To Smile At A Stranger